santaprog/food-cart-app/README.md

 Important Note while Using the useEffect() hook:
 Inside the useEffect also we have return method where we need to clear the interval as we have used inside the useffect callback function.

+why we are using the constructor(props) and super(props)?
+In React, when you create a class-based component, you extend the predefined class React.Component and write constructor(props) and super(props) to properly initialize this.props and this.state in the component.
+This is especially important for dealing with the component’s lifecycle and rendering.

+Why async callbacks cannot be used in useEffect?
+This is because the useEffect hook expects its effect function to return either a cleanup function or nothing at all.
+This is due to the useEffect() hook's callback function's asynchronous execution and lack of blocking.
+Therefore, we must follow a specific pattern if we want to call an asynchronous function inside the useEffect() hook.
+The special pattern is to create a new function that is declared inside the useEffect() hook and that contains the async function, and then we can call this new function inside the useEffect() hook.